kenatiod/MUT/Understanding Machine Understanding.md

 "Now, what you and CASPAR are describing with these embedding relationships sounds a lot like a mathematical model of aboutness!
 The web of connections between concept vectors seems to be encoding the referential links and directedness that underlies meaning."

-She concluded, "In a sense, the distance and direction from one concept embedding to another is capturing a form of "aboutness".
-The "king" vector is "about" the "man" vector in a way that's analogous to how the "queen" vector is about the "woman" vector.
+She concluded, "In a sense, the distance and direction from one concept embedding to another is capturing a form of 'aboutness'.
+The 'king' vector is 'about' the 'man' vector in a way that's analogous to how the 'queen' vector is about the 'woman' vector.
 The geometry of the space is modeling the intentional connections between ideas!"

 Bassam's eyes when wide, "Whoa, that's trippy.
 So you're saying these vector relationships might be a way to ground meaning and reference in a computational system?
 Like, a key step towards understanding how symbols and representations come to be 'about' the world?"